Omollodev/Trnasitpya_frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Troubleshooting

+If you encounter any issues during setup or development, here are some common solutions:

+- **Node.js version issues:** Ensure you have the correct version of Node.js installed.
+You can check your version with `node -v` and update if necessary.
+- **Permission errors:** If you encounter permission errors during installation, try running the command with `sudo` (Linux/macOS) or as an administrator (Windows).
+- **Port conflicts:** If port 3000 is already in use, you can specify a different port by running `npm run dev -- -p <port>`.

 ## Learn More